High-Altitude Flower Gardening Made Simple

 Timing is everything at elevation.
 Knowing when to plant, protect, and prepare your flowers helps prevent frost damage and extends your bloom season.

-Start cold-hardy flowers early, protect from late frosts
+In spring, start cold-hardy flowers early, protect from late frosts.